schmouk/PlayToreLib/lib/pltr/doc/playing_cards/standard_cards_decks_doc.md

 ## Attributes
-Cards deck have next attributes, all of them being **private** with accessors/mutators provided for some of them:
+Cards deck have next attributes, all of them being **private** with accessors/mutators provided for some of them, each of them being inherited from base class `cards::CardsDeck<>`:
 - `_deck`:
 of type `CardsList<CardT>`.
 This is the internal storage of the list of cards that are contained in this deck.
 It may be accessed ouotside this class via accessor/mutator `deck()`.
 - `_max_cards_count`:
 of type `IndexType`.
 This is an internal control on the max count of cards that can be actually contained within this deck.
 This value may evolve along the running of your application.
+It can be accessed via the not mutable accessor method `get_max_cards_count()`.

 ## Constructors / Destructor

 ### `StandardCardsDeck()`
 The empty constructor.
-It automatically fills the deck with standard cards, each one only once, and prepares for further refillings of the deck with these cards.

-### `StandardCardsDeck(const unsigned int n)`
-The multiple same cards constructor.
-It automatically fills the deck with standard cards, each one `n` times`, and prepares for further refillings of the deck with these cards.
+It automatically fills the deck with standard cards, each one as many times as stated by template parameter `_DECKS_COUNT`, and prepares for further refillings of the deck with these cards.

 ### `StandardCardsDeck(const StandardCardsDeck&) noexcept`
 The default copy constructor.